-- 5.2 Redundancy pay for all employees is calculated based on actual weekly earnings multiplied by the numbers of weeks' pay using the statutory formula that considers length of service and age.
-The Council has authority under the provisions of the Local Government (Early Termination of Employment) Discretionary Compensation (England and Wales) Regulations 2006, to use the actual amount of a week's pay and not apply the statutory cap.
-Calculation of a full-time week's pay is subject to a locally agreed minimum equal to 1.5 x London Living Wage. - 5.3 The number of weeks redundancy is based on age and length of service at leaving and is subject to a statutory limit of 30 weeks' pay.
-Any discretion permitted within redundancy and pension policies are agreed by the Assistant Director, People and Talent. - 5.6 Employees are entitled to join the Local Government Pension Scheme (LGPS) and will receive their pension at their normal retirement age, employees are entitled to leave with a reduced pension from age 55.
-Pension payments will be released early in certain circumstances including redundancy and ill health retirements provided that the appropriate criteria of the local pension policy are met.
+- 5.1 Employees are entitled to join the Local Government Pension Scheme (LGPS) and will receive their pension at their normal retirement age, employees are entitled to take a reduced pension from age 55.
+Pension payments will also be released early in certain circumstances including redundancy and ill health retirements provided that the appropriate criteria of the local pension policy are met.
 There is a separate published policy on pension payments.
-This is updated from time to time in line with any changes to pension regulations. - 5.7 Under the LGPS, certain employees may request flexible retirement whereby they can retire early and continue to work on a part-time basis or on a reduced salary.
-The Council retains the discretion to agree such arrangements in line with the LBHF Pension Fund Discretions Policy which is available here. - 5.8 The fact that an individual is already receiving a pension under the LGPS regulations does not prevent the Council from appointing them.
-However, if an employee is in receipt of a pension from a previous employer that is a member of the LGPS and they are recruited by the Council, they must notify their pension provider of re-employment, even if they elect not to join the pension scheme here. - 5.9 The Council will not reemploy any previous employee who received a redundancy or severance payment for a period of 3 years, without a business case justifying why it is necessary.
-Business cases are approved by the Chief Executive Officer and Assistant Director, People and Talent. - 6.
-Publication and Access to Remuneration of Chief Officers and Other Senior Employees. - 6.1 The Council's Chief Officer Structure is set out in the Constitution, the Constitution is updated with any changes to statutory posts.
-The Council defines Chief Officers within the Constitution as the Strategic Leadership Team Members.
-The statutory definition of Chief Officers, set out in section 2 of the
+This is updated from time to time in line with any changes to pension regulations and legislation. - 5.2 Under the LGPS, certain employees may request flexible retirement whereby they can retire early and continue to work on a part-time basis or on a reduced salary, whilst being in receipt of their LGPS pension.
+The Council retains the discretion to agree such arrangements in line with the LBHF Pension Fund Discretions Policy which is available <a href="https://example.com/here-new-maps-reduced-series-new-maps - 5.3 The fact that an individual is already receiving a pension under the LGPS regulations does not prevent the Council from appointing them.
+However, if an employee is in receipt of a pension from a previous employer that is a member of the LGPS and they are recruited by the Council, they must notify their pension provider of re-employment, even if they elect not to join the pension scheme here. - 5.4 The Council will not reemploy any previous employee who received a redundancy or severance payment for a period of 3 years, without a business case justifying why it is necessary.
+Business cases are approved by the Chief Executive Officer and Assistant Director, People and Talent.
+In May 2022, the Government issued guidance in connection with special severance payments for employees under section 26 of the Local Government Act 1999 as part of the best value regime for local authorities.
+Special severance payments are those payments over and above statutory or contractual entitlements and typically might be considered when settling a claim issued or proposed to be issued in the Employment Tribunal, which the Council has considered.
+In order to obtain best value in the settlement of employment claims, LBHF's delegated authority is set out within the Scheme of Delegation contained in part 3 of the Constitution.
+The Council adheres to a strict best evaluation on a case-by-case basis which will continue to be robustly applied, as appropriate.